hnsorens/HASM/Readme.md

 ---

-**HASM** - A modern, educational x86 assembler for learning and development.
+**HASM** - An educational x86 assembler for learning and development.